chradev/pi-h264-to-browser-streamer/README.md

 **Notes:** Requirements are like in [rpi5-h264-live-stereo-streamer](https://github.com/chradev/rpi5-h264-live-stereo-streamer/) but include following once:
  * KISS (Keep It as Simple as poSsible)
- * The streaming server has to be able to change picamera2 properties like ```ScalerCrop``` for implementing of motorless PTZ control.
+ * The streaming server has to be able to change picamera2 properties like ```ScalerCrop``` while streaming for implementing of motorless PTZ control.

 ### A Standard Stereo Vision Principle

 ![A Standard Stereo Vision Principle drawings](https://github.com/chradev/pi-h264-to-browser-stramer/blob/main/readmeAssets/AStandardStereoVisionPrinciple.png)

-### A snapshot of running dual camera streamer server and its web user interfase
+### A snapshot of running dual camera streaming server and its web user interfase

 ![Dual camera streaming snapshot](https://github.com/chradev/pi-h264-to-browser-stramer/blob/main/readmeAssets/15.05.2024_00.12.38_REC.png)

-### A short video of dual camera streaming with PTZ control
+### A short video of dual camera streaming server with PTZ control

 https://github.com/chradev/pi-h264-to-browser-stramer/assets/11261306/cbac77e0-3cdb-4b67-8a05-6e53c996912c

 **Notes:**
  * in video you can only see usage of PTZ control for both cameras simultaneously
- * in addition each camera can be PT controled separately
+ * in addition each camera can be PT controled separately and can be used for tuning
  * individual PT parameters for both cameras can be set as defaults
  * PTZ parameters of the cameras will be reset to defaults at browser refresh
- * additional actions usable are: enable/disable of texts and lines drawn on the frames
+ * additional actions available are: enable/disable of texts and lines drawn on the frames
  * PTZ control is available to any user connected to the server but result is visible by all of them